Al Fresco Dining Poolside Style

 I really wanted to set a different table so I opted to put a low table on the brick surrounding our pool.
 Isn’t it perfect for al fresco dining?

 We carried our coffee table from the back porch and set it up next to the pool.
-I love that we can sit here, next to the pool on these comfy cushions, and enjoy the water view.
+I love that we can sit here on these comfy cushions and enjoy the water view.

-Of course, comfort is also very important.
-I don’t own any cushions that are specifically to be used for sitting on the ground.
-I do, however, have cushions on my outdoor furniture.
+Of course, comfort is also essential.
+I don’t own any cushions specifically for sitting on the ground, but I do have cushions on my outdoor furniture.

-I also borrowed the flowers.
-You might remember the centerpieces I made for the Summer Entertaining in a Farmhouse Dining Room earlier this week.
-Most of the flowers still looked perfect so I reused them, with a few flowers from my garden, for these centerpieces.
+For my flower arrangement, I borrowed the flowers.
+I already had some grocery store flowers arranged in our home earlier in the week.
+Most of the flowers still looked perfect, so I reused them, with a few flowers from my garden, for the centerpieces.

 How to Make the DIY Reversible Placemats

 I made these placemats because I wanted some extra color on my table.
-I love how easy they are to make and I have made round ones before too.
-I really want to make some rectangle placemats for the summer.
-I can’t wait.
+I love how easy they are to make, and I have also made round ones.
+Next, I will make some rectangular placemats for the summer.

 What You Need to Make Six Reversible Placemats